0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 });
 ```

-### wagmi

-If you are using React, we recommend using [wagmi](https://wagmi.sh/).
-You can use a React hooks library like wagmi and use their [sendTransaction API](https://wagmi.sh/examples/send-transaction).

 ## Examples

 These examples illustrate how the response payload from 0x API’s `swap` endpoint can be passed directly into `web3.eth.sendTransaction`.
 Note that in a production implementation, there would be some error handling for the API response.